Yalee104/MultiStreamAI/README.md

     - OpenCV 4.x, this is required for some analytic application although it will be optional in the future, for install instruction please follow Linux guide.
 - __RK3588__
     - If your target platform is RK3588 simply install the dependencies from Installs/RK3588/QTInstall.txt
+- __Others__
+    - IMPORTANT: On linux you may find performance issue or image distorsion when you try to open more than 10 (or less) stream on embedded systems.
+This is mostlikely caused by insufficient number of available soft files.
+You should add at least 2048.
+        - It can be added by adding this line "* soft nofile 2048" in limit.conf and reboot the system.